 I’ve been there, done it and still doing it in agriculture.
 I’ve taught agriculture in a high school, worked with farmers as an extension field staff and now I am managing the Lukuai Hay Farm.

-No doubt the above questions are important (though the Canter one often shows the humorous side of wakulima), but I feel we need candid discussions on aspects that affect the quality of hay.
+No doubt these questions are important but I feel we need candid discussions on aspects that affect the quality of hay.

 From choice of grass / legume species, soil fertility, weed control,plant density, stage of harvesting, to curing and post harvest care, look out for these topics in this blog.
 We need to talk about grass(es) way before baling.